Dublin/Pleasanton station

-Dublin/Pleasanton station is a Bay Area Rapid Transit (BART) station on the border of Dublin and Pleasanton in California.
+Dublin/Pleasanton station is a Bay Area Rapid Transit (BART) station on the border of Dublin and Pleasanton, California.
 It is the eastern terminus of the Blue Line.
 It is also a major bus terminal served by six providers.

 The station consists of an island platform located in the center median of the elevated Interstate 580.
 A fare lobby is located under the platform; a pedestrian and vehicle underpass connects the station to bus bays, parking lots, a parking garage, and surrounding development.
 The Iron Horse Regional Trail connects to both the north and south sides of the station.